Sebana02/Sparky/README.md

 As a recommendation, it is better to fetch the literals that will be used in a command/event at the beginning of the file and store them in a variable to avoid multiple calls to the `fetch` functions.

+**IMPORTANT**: If you fail to see some literal in your language and it happens to be in US English, it means that the key is missing in your language files.
+You can add it by copying the key from the US English file and translating the value to your language.

 ---

 ## Fallback behavior